 Goodwill recognized as an asset on the consolidated balance sheet is amortized in the following manner.
-The goodwill in connection with Philadelphia Consolidated Holding Corp., HCC Insurance Holdings, Inc. and Tokio Marine Kiln Group Limited, and Delphi Financial Group, Inc. is amortized over 20 years, 10 years, and 5 years, respectively, using the straight-line method.
+The goodwill in connection with Philadelphia Consolidated Holding Corp. and HCC Insurance Holdings, Inc. is amortized over 20 years, 10 years, respectively, using the straight-line method.
 Other goodwill is amortized over 5 to 15 years using the straight-line method, however when the amount is small it is amortized at one time.